ilyarekun/bc_project/methodology.md

 # Diploma Thesis

-### Basic Principles of Federated Learning Using Neural Networks
+### Basic Principles of Federated Learning Using Convolutional Neural Networks

 the name of the thesis should be a short version for those questions

 #### **Main Question:**
-**How does the choice of aggregation method (FedAvg, FedProx, FedMA) affect the model performance among different architectues in federated learning compared to the centralized approach?**
+**How does the choice of aggregation method (FedAvg, FedProx, FedMA) affect the model performance in federated learning compared to the centralized approach?**

 #### **Additional Questions:**
 1. How does federated learning perform compared to centralized learning on KPE tasks under different data distribution scenarios (IID, Non-IID)?